The Gare of Luméville-en-Ornois

-Contact of the Gare of Lumeville : garealarevanche [at] riseup.net
+Contact of the Gare of Luméville : garealarevanche [at] riseup.net

-THE STATION, IN A FEW WORDS
+LA GARE, IN A FEW WORDS

 The Ancienne Gare de Luméville (-en-Ornois) is a private site and a direct militant place against Cigéo, the radioactive waste burial project in Bure and its surroundings in Meuse and Haute-Marne.
 It is located 10 km from the laboratory and is on the route of the potential Branched Terminal Installation (ITE) : the railway that ANDRA wishes to create and operate to transport nuclear waste to Cigéo via CASTOR convoys.
 L’Ancienne Gare (but here we prefer to call it “La Gare”) is directly threatened by this project of an atomic mega-garbage can.